 Though it boasts itself as a Professional Deli Slicer, in my honest opinion this is optimistic at best – at the price would you really expect it?

-Her second moan is the cleaning.
-As it doesn’t come apart the dreaded job is more time consuming.
+Her second moan is cleaning.
+As it doesn’t come apart the dreaded job is more time-consuming.

 With a smooth blade bought and fitted, I found it slow to cut through well chilled raw meat, but it did slice through very cleanly provided the pressure was even and I didn’t try to rush with it.